 - Students & Alumni

-- Ag Career Day
+- CALS Career Day

 During the first couple years of grad school, I spent quite a bit of time taking and teaching neuroscience classes.
 Now, my main responsibilities include designing and carrying out experiments and interpreting the resulting data.
 As such, the challenging but rewarding process of learning and molding different experimental techniques is a large part of my job.
 Lately, I've been spending most of my time using pharmacological manipulation of peptide release from sensory neurons and teased-fiber electrophysiology to answer my experimental questions.
 Keeping up with current literature in my field, giving public talks, and writing are also among my responsibilities.